SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity giggled.
 "Yes."

-Pinkie led Rarity outside, after which a royal carriage pulled by two royal guards stopped in front of the shop.
+Pinkie led Rarity outside, after which a royal chariot pulled by two royal guards stopped in front of the shop.

 Rarity's mouth hung open for a second before she asked, "Is this for us?"

 "Yes," Pinkie answered before she gestured for Rarity to enter first.

-Rarity smiled as she got in the carriage.
+Rarity smiled as she got in the chariot.

 *Pinkie has put so much effort into this.
-And it's just started.*
+I'm impressed.*

-Pinkie stepped into the carriage and moments later it took off.
+Pinkie stepped into the chariot and moments later it took off.

-As the carriage moved along, Pinkie offered Rarity her hoof to hold.
+As the chariot moved along, Pinkie offered Rarity her hoof to hold.

 Rarity took the offer, holding Pinkie's hoof and nuzzled her cheek, causing her to blush.